Chisomnwa/Hamoye_Data_Engineering_Internship/README.md

 The dataset can be obtained via this link: [FoodBalanceSheets_E_Africa_NOFLAG.csv](https://github.com/HamoyeHQ/HDSC-Introduction-to-Python-for-machine-learning/files/7768140/FoodBalanceSheets_E_Africa_NOFLAG.csv)

 For some reason, GitHub imposes a 5-second timeout for rich rendering.
 If the notebook cannot be rendered within the timeout period of 5 seconds, GitHub does not render it.
 It happens to big and small files as well.
-If you could view the codes on the Stage A ipynb notebook, you can easily view it on Jupyter nbviewer [here](https://nbviewer.org/github/Chisomnwa/Hamoye_Data_Engineering_Stage_Quizzes/blob/main/Stage_A_Quiz.ipynb)
+If you could not view the codes on the Stage_A_Quiz.ipynb, you can easily view it on Jupyter nbviewer [here](https://nbviewer.org/github/Chisomnwa/Hamoye_Data_Engineering_Stage_Quizzes/blob/main/Stage_A_Quiz.ipynb).

 ## For Stage B: